Honne and tatemae

 In Japan, honne and tatemae are Japanese terms relating to a person's feelings and outward behaviors.
 Honne refers to a person's true feelings and desires (本音, hon'ne), and tatemae refers contrastingly to the behavior and opinions one displays in public (建前, tatemae).
 This distinction began to be made in the post-war era.

 A person's honne may be contrary to what is expected by society or what is required according to one's position and circumstances, and they are often kept hidden, except with one's closest friends.
 Tatemae is what is expected by society and required according to one's position and circumstances, and these may or may not match one's honne.
-In many cases, tatemae leads to outright telling of lies in order to avoid exposing the true inward feelings.
-In English speaking countries they are telling "white lies".
+In many cases, tatemae leads to outright telling of lies—which English speakers might describe as "white lies"—in order to avoid exposing the true inward feelings.

 Causes

 In Japanese culture, public failure and the disapproval of others are seen as particular sources of shame and reduced social standing, so it is common to avoid direct confrontation or disagreement in most social contexts.
 Traditionally, social norms dictate that one should attempt to minimize discord; failure to do so might be seen as insulting or aggressive.
 For this reason, the Japanese tend to go to great lengths to avoid conflict, especially within the context of large groups.
 By upholding this social norm, one is socially protected from such transgressions by others.

 The conflict between honne and giri (social obligations) is one of the main topics of Japanese drama throughout the ages.
 For example, the protagonist would have to choose between carrying out his obligations to his family/feudal lord or pursuing a clandestine love affair.